rns21/RDK_Documentation/docs/docu/dec17/open-virtual-switch-agent.md

 OvsAgent is designed around a single-responsibility principle: it is the sole executor of OVSDB-originated network configuration commands on the Linux platform.
 The design separates concerns into five distinct libraries linked into the final binary — the core orchestration layer, the public API, the database abstraction layer, the action execution layer, and the CCSP SSP integration layer.
 Each layer communicates through well-defined C interfaces, making the component straightforward to unit-test and extend.

 The northbound interface to OvsAgent is the OVSDB `Gateway_Config` table.
 Any RDK-B component that needs to configure a bridge or port inserts a row into this table using the OVS Agent API (`ovs_agent_api_interact`).
 The southbound interface consists of `ovs-vsctl`/`ovs-ofctl` commands for OVS bridge management and `brctl`/`ifconfig` utilities for Linux-native bridge operations, all invoked via `v_secure_system`.
-The CCSP message bus (R-BUS) connection via `libOvsAgentSsp` allows the agent to resolve CCSP component paths if needed, though the primary communication path is through the Unix socket to OVSDB.
+The R-BUS connection via `libOvsAgentSsp` allows the agent to resolve CCSP component paths if needed, though the primary communication path is through the Unix socket to OVSDB.

 The OVSDB socket layer runs a dedicated listener thread (`ovsdb_listen`) that continuously reads from the socket, parses incoming JSON-RPC messages using the jansson library, and dispatches them to the appropriate receipt or monitor update handlers.
 The main thread initializes all subsystems in sequence and then enters a sleep loop.
 Synchronization between the listener thread and the calling thread uses a `pthread_cond_t`/`pthread_mutex_t` pair with a configurable timeout (`OVS_BLOCK_MODE_TIMEOUT_SECS = 3` seconds).